SebasMBK/data_challenge_etl/README.md

 3. (ONLY RUN IT IF YOU WANT TO DESTROY THE INFRA) `terraform apply`: This destroys the created infraestructure.

 ## Flask REST API
-Here are the endpoints for our REST API
 |Path|Request Type| Parameters|
 |---|---|---|
 |`/register`| POST| username(str), password(str).
 This method registers a user to the Flask API.
 This is necessary since all endpoints require authentication.|